 Acknowledge your differences and similarities.
-If you are a different race or ethnicity than your students, acknowledge it up front.
+If you are of a different race or ethnicity than your students, acknowledge it upfront.
 It’s not a secret or something to feel uncomfortable about.
 Let them know that you want to learn from them, and provide an opportunity for learning and growth for both you and your students.

 Set professional boundaries